privacyidea/privacyidea-nextcloud-app/README.md

 ## Installation

-Copy the directory ``privacyidea`` to your <nextcloud>/apps/ directory or install the privacyIDEA app via the Nextcloud marketplace.
+Install the privacyIDEA app via the Nextcloud marketplace or copy the directory ``privacyidea`` to your <nextcloud>/apps/ directory.